Mnsd05/VLN-CE/README.md

 ```bash
 python run.py --exp-config vlnce_baselines/config/r2r_baselines/nonlearning.yaml --run-type eval
 ```
+For my model, inference is not supported.

 For lists of modifiable configuration options, see the default [task config](habitat_extensions/config/default.py) and [experiment config](vlnce_baselines/config/default.py) files.

 ### Training Agents

-The `DaggerTrainer` class is the standard trainer and supports teacher forcing or dataset aggregation (DAgger).
-This trainer saves trajectories consisting of RGB, depth, ground-truth actions, and instructions to disk to avoid time spent in simulation.

 The `RecollectTrainer` class performs teacher forcing using the ground truth trajectories provided in the dataset rather than a shortest path expert.
 Also, this trainer does not save episodes to disk, instead opting to recollect them in simulation.

-Both trainers inherit from `BaseVLNCETrainer`.
+It inherit from `BaseVLNCETrainer`.

 ### Evaluating Agents